Climate and Nature Bill: Adjournment reactions

-Following the adjourned second reading of the bill, some MPs, media outlets, campaigners, and members of the public expressed their disappointment in the decision not to push the bill to a substantive vote; including the National Education Union, British Ecological Society, PCS Workers for Climate Justice.
+Following the adjourned second reading of the bill, some MPs, media outlets, campaigners and members of the public expressed their disappointment in the decision not to push the bill to a substantive vote; including the National Education Union, British Ecological Society and PCS Workers for Climate Justice.

-Government whips—in seeking to avoid a backbench rebellion, and a potential, embarrassing defeat—instead committed to further engagement between Ministers, Labour MPs and Savage on the intended outcomes of the bill.
+Government whips, in seeking to avoid a backbench rebellion—and a potentially embarrassing defeat—instead committed to further engagement between Ministers, Labour MPs and Savage on the intended outcomes of the bill.

 Zero Hour expressed its disappointment that the Labour Government did not offer a free vote so that all MPs, including the 192 supporting MPs, could vote with their conscience.
-Some campaigners praised the efforts of Savage in securing assurances from Creagh that next steps will include "binding commitments" to advance the bill's objectives—and welcomed Ed Miliband's promise to "set to work" on the bill’s objectives—"including for legislation"—so that "[we] can make a meaningful difference for climate and nature".
+Some campaigners praised the efforts of Savage in securing "assurances" from Creagh that next steps will include "binding commitments" to advance the bill's objectives—and they welcomed Ed Miliband's promise to "set to work" on the bill's objectives, "including for legislation", so that "[we] can make a meaningful difference for climate and nature".

 Government response

-As the Labour Government did not allow the bill to progress to committee stage, after the 24 January adjournment, Savage said that:The Government has committed to a number of measures around the restoration of nature, accounting for emissions and nature impacts overseas, public engagement—and closer collaboration between the Climate Change Committee and the Joint Nature Conservation Committee—and between the two key ministries that are responsible for our environment, including the Secretaries of State presenting an annual statement on progress made on climate and nature.Giving evidence to the Environmental Audit Committee on 27 January 2025, Ed Miliband said emphasised the need for a mission-driven government to address the intertwined crises of climate and nature, distinguishing it from previous approaches focussed solely on carbon budgets.
-Miliband praised the bill, and expressed his intention to foster a political consensus through an annual climate and nature statement to Parliament and the public.
-The annual statement would detail the Government's knowledge of the crises, actions being taken—and ways the public can participate—aiming to "bridge gaps between the Carbon Budget Delivery Plan and Environmental Improvement Plan".
+As the Labour Government did not allow the bill to progress to committee stage, after the 24 January adjournment, Savage said that:The Government has committed to a number of measures around the restoration of nature, accounting for emissions and nature impacts overseas, [greater] public engagement, and closer collaboration between the Climate Change Committee and the Joint Nature Conservation Committee—and between the two key ministries that are responsible for our environment—including the Secretaries of State presenting an annual statement on progress made on climate and nature.Giving evidence to the Environmental Audit Committee on 27 January 2025, Ed Miliband emphasised the need for a mission driven government to address the intertwined crises of climate and nature, distinguishing it from previous approaches focussed solely on carbon budgets.
+Miliband praised the bill, and expressed his intention to foster a political consensus through an annual Climate and Nature Statement to Parliament and the public.
+The annual statement would, Miliband said, detail the Government's knowledge of the crises, actions being taken, and ways the public can participate—aiming to "bridge gaps between the Carbon Budget Delivery Plan and the Environmental Improvement Plan".

 At a subsequent session of the Committee on 24 March 2025, the then Secretary of State for the Environment—Steve Reed—said that he "was disappointed that [the bill] didn't proceed", that he "very much agreed with the proposals in the bill", and that he hoped to "find other ways to achieve it".

-The Government's official commitments to Savage have yet to be published publicly, but following written parliamentary questions by—(Labour co-sponsors) Simon Opher and Nadia Whittome and other MPs—Creagh has since set out that the Government will "strengthen the narrative on consumption emissions" and "restore and protect our natural world" by:
+The Labour Government's official commitments to Savage were not published publicly, but following written parliamentary questions by (Labour co-sponsors) Simon Opher and Nadia Whittome and other MPs, Creagh set out that the Government would "strengthen the narrative on consumption emissions" and "restore and protect our natural world" by: